8 short waterfall tracks in Canterbury, New Zealand

-The beauty of hiking in Canterbury is that there is a big variety of trails to explore.
-There are plenty of tall mountains to climb up but hidden throughout are also easier waterfall tracks.
-I wouldn’t say Canterbury is home to the most amazing waterfalls like the Catlins for example or some of those in the North Island but it’s nice switching things up on the trail.
+The beauty of hiking in New Zealand lies in the variety of waterfall tracks in Canterbury that offer unique and scenic trails to explore.
+There are plenty of mountain tracks to climb up but hidden throughout are also easier waterfall tracks.
+I wouldn’t say Canterbury is home to the most amazing waterfalls like the Catlins or some of those in the North Island, but it’s nice switching things up on the trail.

 I didn’t realize it but this is a very popular track in the Selwyn district.
 I started earlier at 8:30 in the morning but when I got back to the car park there were at least 15 vehicles there and I passed even more people on the track.

+The great thing though about getting to Ryde Falls is that there are a couple of options for length and difficulty depending on how you’re feeling.
 The easiest route is to start is at the View Hill car park and continue on the Wharfedale/Ryde Falls track.
 You can do this track as an in and back taking about 2.5 to 3 hours return and 6 km in total.
 The track is well-formed at the beginning and in some places turns to a rooted path.
 It was fairly easy to navigate with only a few short steep sections.

 View Hill to Ryde Falls: ~80 meter gain | 6 km return | 2.5-3 hour return